brennv/flaskr-neo4j/README.md

     ~ How do I use it?

-      1. download, install and start neo4j from http://neo4j.com
+      1. install and start neo4j from http://neo4j.com

       2. clone the repo and step into it